Getting around New York

 MTA buses

 There's not much bus travel in New York City, at least until we're talking about tourists.
-Buses are identified by a letter and a number, where the letter indicates the area in which the bus operates (M = Manhattan, Bx = Bronx, B = Brooklyn, Q = Queens; S = Staten Island).
-The number then complements the specific route.
+Buses are identified by a letter and a number, with the letter indicating the area in which the bus operates

-You can use the bus service especially for local short trips, for example in the vicinity of Central Park or in Brooklyn and Queens.
+You can use the bus service especially for local short trips, for example around Central Park or in Brooklyn and Queens.

-Buses are also of significant use in Staten Island, where there is no subway network, and for travel to La Guardia LGA, which is also not served by the subway.
+Buses have a significant use in Staten Island, where there is no subway network, and also when travelling to La Guardia LGA, which is also not served by the subway.

-When boarding, you stick your Metro Card into the validator, which reads the card and returns it, and when using contactless payment, you just hold your cell phone/card up to the reader during boarding.
+When boarding, you stick your Metro Card into the validator, which reads the card and returns it; when using contactless payment, you just put your cell phone/card to the reader during boarding.

 Stops are on signal, so you always have to pull the yellow string along the windows or press the "Stop" button to get off.